KNg-02/VITAL-Presentation/README.md

     <img width="70%" src="https://i.imgur.com/2mLot1Q.png">
 </p>

-* **Agency 0 further regressed in 2022:** Despite the downward trend in documents received, it still received 25294 documents over 20021 in 2021.
+* **Agency 0's further regression in 2022:** Despite the downward trend in documents received, it still received 25294 documents over 20021 in 2021.
     * Worsening, Agency 0 returned nor digitised any documents, creating even more outstanding work to finish on top of the previous year.

 * Agency 0 remains a problem to be urgently solved due to its sudden increase of documents per year and persistent neglect.